-The Phantom Contour Projector until December 2019 utilized a 75-watt MR16/FO halogen lamp designed originally for the fiber optic industry.
+Until December 2019, the Phantom Contour Projector utilized a 75-watt MR16/FO halogen lamp designed originally for the fiber optic industry.
 This specialty halogen lamp produces a 13mm diameter circle of light at the focal point roughly 40mm from the lamp.
 The highly concentrated halogen light then passes through a 13mm aperture basically removing any stray light created by the lamp reflector and redirecting it inside the projector housing.

 This focused light then passes through two Pyrex glass condenser lenses.
 The first lens is a 60mm, 75fl BCX (bi-convex) lens.
 The second lens is a 60mm, 150fl PCX (plano-convex) lens.
 Both condenser lenses collect the light and magnify the intensity of the light as it travels through the condenser assembly.